Tom Conway

-Tom Conway (born Thomas Charles Sanders, 15 September 1904 – 22 April 1967) was a British film, television, and radio actor remembered for playing private detectives (including The Falcon, Sherlock Holmes, Bulldog Drummond, and The Saint) and psychiatrists, among other roles.
+Tom Conway (born Thomas Charles Sanders; 15 September 1904 – 22 April 1967) was a British film, television, and radio actor.
+He is remembered for playing suave adventurer The Falcon in a series of 1940s films; and his appearances in three horror films produced by Val Lewton, Cat People (1942), I Walked with a Zombie (1943), and The Seventh Victim (1943).

-Conway played "The Falcon" in 10 episodes of the series, taking over from his brother, George Sanders, in The Falcon's Brother (1942), in which they both starred.
-He also appeared in several Val Lewton films.

 Early life

-Conway was born in St. Petersburg, Russia.
-His younger brother was fellow actor George Sanders.
-Their younger sister, Margaret Sanders, was born in 1912.
-At the outbreak of the Russian Revolution (1917), the family moved to England, where Conway was educated at Bedales School and Brighton College.
-He travelled to Northern Rhodesia, where he worked in mining and ranching, then returned to England, appearing in several plays with the Manchester Repertory Company and performing on BBC Radio.
+Conway was born in Saint Petersburg, Russia.
+His younger brother was actor George Sanders.
+The family moved from Russia to Britain when Tom was thirteen.
+He was educated at Brighton College then moved to Africa to find work.
+He returned to England, worked as a glass salesman, then became interested in acting.

 Career

+England

+He started by appearing in amateur theatre, then joined a repertory company for a year and a half.
+After this he appeared in touring productions of plays like Dangerous Corner, Private Lives, and By Candlelight, as well as acting on radio.
+Then Conway's brother George suggested Tom join him in Hollywood.

 MGM

-When he joined his brother in Hollywood, Conway became a contract player for MGM.
+In May 1940 it was announced Tom had signed a contract with Metro-Goldwyn-Mayer.
 During this time, he changed his last name from Sanders to Conway.
-He had small roles in Waterloo Bridge (1940), with only his voice heard, Sky Murder (1941) with Walter Pidgeon, and The Wild Man of Borneo (1941).
+He had small roles in Waterloo Bridge (1940), with only his voice heard, Sky Murder (1940) with Walter Pidgeon, and The Wild Man of Borneo (1941).
 He had a bigger part in The Trial of Mary Dugan (1941) with Robert Young, then was back to small parts in Free and Easy (1941), The Bad Man (1941) with Wallace Beery and Lionel Barrymore, The People vs. Dr. Kildare (1941) with Lew Ayres and Lionel Barrymore, and Lady Be Good (1941) with Eleanor Powell and Red Skelton.

 Conway was a villain in Tarzan's Secret Treasure (1941) with Johnny Weissmuller and Maureen O'Sullivan, Mr. and Mrs. North (1941) with Gracie Allen, and Rio Rita (1942) with Abbott and Costello.
 He was a murder suspect in Grand Central Murder (1942) with Van Heflin and had an uncredited bit in Mrs. Miniver (1942) with Greer Garson and Walter Pidgeon.